adrianyorke/forbiddenplanet/README.md

 database and SQL.
 To understand appropriate uses for SQLite I recommend reviewing the comprehensive [summary](https://www.sqlite.org/whentouse.html) at sqlite.org.

-Here are the opening statements from the sqlite.org summary:
+Opening statements from the sqlite.org summary:

 > “SQLite is not directly comparable to client/server SQL database engines such as MySQL, Oracle, PostgreSQL, or SQL Server
 > since SQLite is trying to solve a different problem.